Harkipu/TDPlane/README.md

 <br>

 ## About
 TDPlane is a simple plane shooter survival game.
-Control the plane to dodge enem attack, attack back at enemy, and collect drops from enem.
+Control the plane to dodge enemy attack, attack back at enemy, and collect drops from enemy.

 ## Controls